 Data Storage Facilities

-The DCCN has many data storage facilities - each with their own advantages and disadvantages.
-It also relies on the Radboud Data Repository, which is used by the entire RU.
+Typical data flow at DCCN uses three main types of data storage facilities - each with their own functionality, advantages and disadvantages.
 Knowing where data can and should be stored, as well as when it should be stored in certain locations is crucial for being an effective and efficient researcher.

 Local Storage